 - internal review of funding applications to CFI, BCKDF and WD;

 - post-award workshops to successful applicants describing funding agencies guidelines and the process of getting funding;

 - financial reporting on behalf of grant holders to funding agencies;

 - support for addressing audit issues on behalf of grant holders; and

-- financial and strategic support to selected units within the VP Research & International portfolio
+- financial and strategic support to selected units within the VP Research & Innovation portfolio